BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 ## Created and developed by Brian Stritch
 <hr>

-At [**At BS_AUTO_PARTS**](https://brian-stritch-p5-bs-auto-parts.herokuapp.com/) is an e-commerce web application and store based on a fictional auto parts and motorsport parts store.
-At [** BS_AUTO_PARTS**](https://brian-stritch-p5-bs-auto-parts.herokuapp.com/) consists of an online shop that caters for the average motorist as much as the motorsport enthusiast.
-The application is fully functinal and allows a purchase to be made with a test Credit card number to display its functionality.
+At [**At BS_AUTO_PARTS**](https://brian-stritch-p5-bs-auto-parts.herokuapp.com/) is an e-commerce web application and store based on a fictional auto parts and motorsport parts store. [**BS_AUTO_PARTS**](https://brian-stritch-p5-bs-auto-parts.herokuapp.com/) consists of an online shop that caters for the average motorist as much as the motorsport enthusiast.
+The application is fully functional and allows a purchase to be made with a test Credit card number to display its functionality.
 <br>
 <br>
 At [**At BS_AUTO_PARTS**](https://brian-stritch-p5-bs-auto-parts.herokuapp.com/) our members can sign-up and login to create a personal profile and can manage their credentials in the user profile page and when signed up can avail of features such as the members forum, where members can discuss topics, have the ability to  comment on existing posts or create their own posts.
 Users also have the ability to like other users posts and comments.